exTerEX/libfasta/.github/CONTRIBUTING.md

 ## Style and language

-The core library is developed in C++.
-This project relies on LLVM styles.
+This project follow the LLVM style guide.
 It is provided a .clang-format file to control how some formatters will format the code, but this doesn't cover every aspect of the prefeered syntax.
-Most importantly on your part, all **type names** should be nouns and start with an upper-case letter.
+Most importantly on your part, not covered by formatters are **type names**.
+Use descriptive type names and try to mimic the STL interface when appropriate.

-- Variable names: Noun / PascalCase
-- Function names: Verb / camelCase
-- Enumerators: Noun / PascalCase
-- Public member variable: Noun / PascalCase

-Exceptions are given if the goal of a public member variable or public member function intend to mimic STL classes (I.E. begin(), push_back(), empty(), etc.)

-Futher details can be found in [llvm.org](https://llvm.org/docs/CodingStandards.html).
+Futher details can be found at [llvm.org](https://llvm.org/docs/CodingStandards.html).

 ## Filestructure